 Kim Yarber, Lecturer II

-received his Doctrate from Morehouse School of Religion at Interdenominational Center, Atlanta, Georgia.
+Kim Yarber received his Doctorate from Morehouse School of Religion at Interdenominational Center, Atlanta, Georgia.
 He is also the Pastor of the Mount Hermon Baptist Church, and Instructor of the Bible, Theology and Ethics at the United Theological Institute in Flint, Michigan.
 Dr. Yarber teaches the history of the African American Religion, and the Black Church and the Civil Rights Movement.